-Whether they are for your personal use or to sell, it is crucial to know how to enlarge a photo for printing.
-You would hope that preparing a print file would be a breeze—simply resizing and then clicking on the big print button.
+Whether for personal use or to sell, ways of enlarging photos are crucial for printing.
+You hope that preparing a print file would be a breeze… simply resizing and then clicking on the big print button.
 But there are many things you need to consider.

-Today, we will discuss what you can and cannot get away with when enlarging images.
-These tips will make sure you don’t come back from the printers with pixelated images.
+Today, we discuss what you can and cannot get away with when enlarging photos.
+These tips ensure you don’t come back from printers with pixelated images.
 By the end, you should be confident in knowing how to enlarge a picture for printing.

 Ideally, you would enlarge photos in their original RAW file.
 Then you would export it to a TIFF file.
 TIFFs are a lot less restrictive than JPEGs.
-But you won’t notice this loss of information if you are printing JPEGs in a small format (roughly any bigger than A4.)
+But you won’t notice this loss of information if you print JPEGs in a small format (roughly any bigger than A4.)

-When dealing with photo prints, you’re dealing with the resolution of the photo.
-The resolution will determine how sharp your images will be when rolled out of the printer.
-If you haven’t got a good resolution, there’s not too much you can do to make big prints look nice.
-It depends on how big you print, of course, but you will likely be able to see the pixelation.
+When dealing with photo prints, you’re dealing with the photo’s resolution.
+The resolution determines how sharp your images will be when rolled out of the printer.
+If you haven’t got a good resolution, there’s not much you can do to make big prints look nice.
+It depends on how big you print, of course.
+But you will likely be able to see the pixelation.